 You will be asked a series of questions which you must provide answers to as the recovery of your account depends solely on the accuracy of your answers.

-While setting up your Google account, Google avails you a number of ways to secure your account.
-They include;
+While setting up your Google account, Google avails you several ways to secure your account.
+They include:

 1. Two-Factor Authentication: Also known as 2FA, this account recovery feature affords you the option to create backup codes to be used in case you ever get locked out of the device you use the 2FA.